marcusGH/massively-parallel-apsp/research-and-planning/README.md

 * Like yl431, said that simulation in Java did not prove to be very accurate
   * Comment: This is a big challenge, so do research/plan how this can be made as realistic as possible.
+* Motivated parallelism through references to (stop? in) Dennard scaling and how reached limit on how much we can improve serial processors, so next natural direction to get a lot of benefit is employing many different processors working in parallel as -- if done appropriately with the right algorithms -- gives a lot of speedup compared to cost, comparing the system to a serial system.

 [yl431, 2013](https://www.cl.cam.ac.uk/teaching/projects/archive/2013/yl431-dissertation.pdf)